ajusa/ajl/README.md

 power of C++.
 I find that writing less code and reading less code leads to better algorithims and faster debugging, making it ideal for programming competitions where
 C++ is allowed, and speed is key.

-## Installation
+## Installation on Windows
 1. Make sure that you have g++ installed on your system.
-If you don't, you can get it for Windows [here](http://www1.cmc.edu/pages/faculty/alee/g++/g++.html).
+If you don't, you can get it for Windows [here](https://www3.cs.stonybrook.edu/~alee/g++/g++.html).
 2. Check that it is on your PATH by typing `g++ -v`.
 If it isn't, add it
 3. Clone this repository, or hit the download zip button.
 Extract, and add the directory to your PATH.
 (Note, you may need the contents of the folder in your project.
 Not sure yet)
-4. To build a file, do `ajl filename.ajl`, and it will spit out a filename.cpp.
+4. An `ajl.exe` is provided.
+To build a file, do `ajl filename.ajl`, and it will spit out a filename.cpp.
 5. To compile a file, do `g++ filename.cpp`, and run the a.exe that is generated.

-### Other Operating Systems
+## Installation on Other Operating Systems
 1. Find the best way to install [Nim](https://nim-lang.org/)
 2. Run `nim c ajl.nim`
-3. Use the binary similarly to the steps outlines above.
+3. To build a file, do `ajl filename.ajl`, and it will spit out a filename.cpp.
+4. To compile a file, do `g++ filename.cpp`, and run the a.exe that is generated.

 ## Guide[WIP]
 **Indentation and Syntax Highlighting:**